vistadataproject/vistadataproject.github.io/vam/buildWeb1/demo/index.md

 It employs [a] a _"nodeVISTA"_ which supports a REST interface for Patient data access and entry, [b] a Web Service which implements basic meta-data services and proxies to _nodeVISTA_ for Patient Data, [c] the VICS Web Client and [d] CPRS.
 This collection of components are housed on a cloud-based VM.

+The Web Client will cover all the relevant functionality of CPRS in a web-friendly form and deliver modern visual motifs and features missing from CPRS such as auto-complete in search dialogs and ease of personalization.

 __INSERT DIAGRAM__

 Specifically it shows how the client allows a Physician to: